JuanLuisGarciaBorrego/SymfonyZero/README.md

 # Requirements

-SymfonyZero uses Symfony 2.8.6 version (although you can change it easily), so you need to keep in your mind these requirements:
+SymfonyZero uses the last LTS version: Symfony 2.8.6 (although you can change it easily), so you need to keep in your mind these requirements:

 **Mandatory**
  ```